koyunkyung/archive-uoft/README.md

-# Disease Outbreaks in Toronto Healthcare Institutions: Analysis of Outbreak Patterns Based on Its Type and Settings
+# How Toronto Should Manage the Crisis in the Air: Analysis of Disease Outbreak Patterns Based on Its Type and Settings

 ## Overview

-This repo contains an analysis of outbreaks that occurred in Toronto healthcare institutions from 2020 to the first half of 2024.
-It mainly focuses on figuring out the trend of fluctuations for each causative agents of outbreaks, which includes COVID-19, Parainfluenza, and so on.
-By analyzing this in relation to changes in social policies or atmospheres related to the healthcare sector, we would like to further discuss how to prevent more outbreaks from occurring.
+This repo contains an analysis of disease outbreak trends in Toronto healthcare institutions from year 2016 to 2024.
+It mainly focuses on figuring out how the frequency trends of outbreak differ by its type and occurrence settings.
+By analyzing this in relation to changes in social policies or atmospheres related to the healthcare sector, we would like to further discuss how to deal with oncoming outbreaks.

 ## File Structure